 A non-binding estimate charges you according to the actual weight of your shipment, along with the cost of any moving services that are performed (you will still go through the estimation process to determine what your shipment may cost).
 To verify the weight of your shipment, the driver will weigh his trailer prior to loading your shipment.
 Once your shipment is on board, the driver will weigh his trailer again.
 All other moving charges will be calculated at your origin’s address.
 If there are any additional charges that are incurred during the delivery process, the driver will provide you with the additional cost (although this is a rare event, it can occur in certain cases).

 If you are moving to a different state, the charges will be based on the weight of your shipment and mileage—these are referred to as the transportation charges.
-There are a variety of different moving charges that can potentially appear on your estimate, so be sure to ask your relocation specialist to explain each charge for you.
+There are a variety of different moving charges that can potentially appear on your estimate, so be sure to ask your Moving and Storage Advocate to explain each charge for you.
 Some additional charges that may appear include packing, crating, valuation or coverage, bulky article charge (for oversized items), and extra labor.
 Again, please be certain you fully understand these charges so that you can accurately compare the estimates you receive.